 Keep your answers short and concise.
 Typically, you will only have 20-25 minutes in a screening interview to outline why you should be considered for the job.
 Practice your answers so that you can get a feel for how long they should be.
 Two to three minutes is about as long as you should speak for a single answer.

 Recruiters often use screening interviews to establish whether a candidate’s salary expectations fit with the position.
-Be prepared for how to answer or delay these salary screening questions.
+Here are a few suggestions for how to answer or delay salary screening questions: